 What causes gum disease?

-A common dental health concern, gum disease often goes undiagnosed until the later stages of the disease.
-By the time the gums begin to bleed the bacteria has likely begun to form pockets in the gum line.
-Inflammation and gum recession are also common during this phase of the disease.
-As the bacteria progress, gums can pull away from the teeth causing tooth loss, leading to bone deterioration.
+Gum disease is a common dental health concern that often goes undiagnosed until the later stages of the disease.
+When the gums begin to bleed, the bacteria will likely form pockets in the gum line.
+Inflammation and gum recession are also common during this phase.
+As the bacteria spread, gums can pull away from the teeth causing tooth decay, tooth loss, and bone loss.

 Other Reasons Gum Bleed